aws/s2n-tls/bindings/rust/bench/README.md

 - Two sets of parameters for the handshake couldn't be benched before 1.3.40, since security policies that negotiated those policies as their top choice did not exist before then.
 - There is no data from 1.3.30 to 1.3.37 because those versions have a dependency issue that cause the Rust bindings not to build.
 However, there is data before and after that period, so the performance for those versions can be inferred via interpolation.
 - The improvement in throughput in 1.3.28 was most likely caused by the addition of LTO to the default Rust bindings build.
-- Since the benches are run over a long time, noise on the machine can cause variability, as seen in the throughput graph.
+- Since the benches are run over a long time, noise on the machine can cause variability, and background processes can cause spikes.
 - The variability can be seen with throughput especially because it is calculated as the inverse of time taken.

 ![historical-perf-handshake](images/historical-perf-handshake.svg)